 bloody and other footage and stills showing his dead and bloodied body.
 We judged that it was right to use some footage and stills, with warnings about their nature.
 Part of yesterday's story, especially in the first hours, was the swirl of

-him and how far he himself had fallen.
-As the different footage emerged through the afternoon, it became an important way for us to piece together what happened - what were the circumstances of his death, did he die from wounds sustained in the
+treated him and how far he himself had fallen.
+As the different footage emerged through the afternoon, it became an important way for us to piece together what happened - what were the circumstances of his death, did he die from wounds sustained

 We do not use such pictures lightly.
 There are sequences we did not show because we considered them too graphic and we took judgements about what was acceptable for different audiences on different platforms at different

 times of day, especially for the pre-watershed BBC1 bulletins.
 I recognise that not every member of the audience will agree with our decisions, but we thought carefully about how to balance honest coverage of the story with audience sensitivity.

 The News Channel faces a different challenge.
 We know that many people join the coverage through the day or only watch for a short while.
 For these audiences we need to keep retelling the story.
 But we also know that some people watch the live

 rolling coverage for several hours, and with the Gaddafi story this meant some repetition of the graphic images.
 It is a difficult balance to strike.
 For the website, we chose to use an image of Gaddafi's body in the rotating picture gallery on